woocart/woocommerce-archive-orders-table/README.md

 	<dd>The number of orders to process in each batch.
 Default is 100 orders per batch.</dd>
 	<dd>Passing `--batch-size=0` will disable batching.</dd>
 </dl>

-## Contributing

-If you're interested in contributing to the development of the plugin or need to report an issue, please [see the contributing guidelines for the project](https://github.com/liquidweb/woocommerce-custom-orders-table/blob/develop/CONTRIBUTING.md).